Stop Using Nazi Analogies

 On the contrary, historically, it’s more an aberration than anything.
 The American Founders like James Madison knew this, trying to put a system in place that would safeguard democracy from the pitfalls of the past.
 Reading the Federalist Papers today is to see just how much the specter of other failed democratic experiments haunted their ideas.

 Such a message is insidious because it contains an element of truth to it.
 A primary function of any government is to protect its citizens.
-Augustus did so, at least after he had killed all the opposition.
-Vladimir Putin did so as well.
+Augustus did so, at least after he had killed all the opposition, and Putin does so as well.
 Many Russians remember the post-Soviet 90s as a disastrous experiment in democratic and economic chaos.
-"No thanks," many of them said, "we'll take security and stability over political freedoms."
+"No thanks," many of them said, "we'll take security and stability any day over political freedoms."

 Can you blame them for that rationale, given the circumstances?
 Historically, Russian democracy was an oxymoron.
 And who can argue that Hugo Chavez was not tapping into something powerful when he railed against the corrupt democratic system he sought to replace?
 He was speaking a truth, even if his solution was anti-democratic in the end.